victormayala/cs/DOCUMENTATION.md

     -   **Layouts**: `casual`, `corporate`, `marketing` themes determine the homepage's look and feel.
     -   **Volume Discounts**: Merchants can set quantity-based percentage discounts.
     -   **Shipping**: A simple "Local Delivery" option can be enabled with a custom fee and text.
+    -   **Embroidery Fee**: A store-wide, one-time setup fee for embroidery can be enabled, which is explained to customers on the product page.
 -   **Deployment**: The `deployStore` Genkit flow simulates a deployment process, generating a mock URL for the storefront.
 In a real-world scenario, this flow would trigger a CI/CD pipeline.
 -   **Public Access**: The generated store is accessible via `/store/{storeId}`.